Meghan McCain Calls Joe Biden ‘Truly Decent And Compassionate’ Amid Controversy

 Milano also pointed out that Biden was one of the champions of the “It’s On Us” social movement, which encourages people to act when they see one person victimizing another in situations that would constitute sexual assault.

 Biden responded to Flores’ accusations by saying that he had never intended to make anyone uncomfortable.
-He has not yet responded to the second round of accusations, leveled at him by Amy Lappos.
+He has not yet responded to the second round of accusations leveled at him by Amy Lappos.
 She stated that the encounter wasn’t a sexual one, but that it had crossed a line to make her profoundly uncomfortable.

 The incident with Lappos took place at a political fundraiser in 2009, while Flores’ accusations date back to 2014.
 Both would have occurred during the time Biden was vice president.